SumeetShanbhag/Robust-Trajectory-Tracking-for-Quadrotor-UAV-using-Sliding-Mode-Control/README.md

 The quadrotor must be controlled smoothly (no overshoot or oscillations) to track the trajectories generated in Part 1 and reach the five desired waypoints.
 - After the simulation is over, run the visualization script to plot the actual trajectories on top of the reference trajectories in 3D to ensure a satisfactory control performance.
-Remember to save the resulting plot as a figure to be included in your report.